 SD: Don’t give up.
 Make your own solutions if you don’t like your options.
 Ask for help.
 Accept help when it is offered.
 Don’t be helpless.
 Don’t be afraid of change.

-This article was first published on High – on Design, Wix’s design blog.
-Read here.
+This article was first published on High on Design, Wix’s blog for professional creatives.